-You can also talk to GPs using bulk-billed telehealth consultations.
+You can also talk to GPs using telehealth consultations.
 These are convenient if you have no time to visit a GP in person.
 These GPs can provide guidance and prescriptions to help you deal with withdrawal symptoms and cravings.

 Nicotine Replacement Therapy (NRT) Products

 During the first few weeks of your quit journey, you might feel irritable and have strong urges to buy a cigarette.
 NRT products contain a small amount of nicotine to help you manage these strong withdrawal symptoms and cravings.
 NRT products come in the form of lozenges, gums, inhalers, and more.

 Nicotine Vaping Products (NVPs)